Partners in Health and Wholeness

 - North Carolina ministerial alliances

-PHW Clergy Pledge – The first step for a congregation is to solidify their partnership with Partners in Health and Wholeness and their commitment to integrating health and faith.
+PHW Collaborative Pledge – The first step for a congregation is to solidify their partnership with Partners in Health and Wholeness and their commitment to integrating health and faith.

 - Health fairs